 Skip to the end of the video to see how I set them down on the comb.
-(Slide the little bubble under the video to the right to fast-forward):
+You have to be kind of careful about this, so you won’t pick them up wrong later!
+(Slide the little bubble under the video to the right to fast-forward to the end):

 The pegs were the easiest system, but I like my combs because they are so light and portable–I take my braids on a lot of road and camping trips.

 Masako Kinoshita told me she uses a big clip on a piece of cardboard.

 Joy Boutrup says she uses the curved plastic spines that hold paper booklets together.

 I heard from a blog reader that she simply cuts “teeth” into a rectangle of heavy cardboard, making a cardboard “comb”–inspired by her kumihimo card.
 No need for a rubber band, as the loops are held in place by the tight slits in the cardboard.
 I have to try this!